 You might be surprised by all the areas where Americans spend on Halloween.
 Costumes and candy are the obvious ones, but decorations and events also are big costs.
 Check out some tips for saving on your Halloween spending.

 One of the biggest costs for Halloween is the candy, and it’s certainly essential.
 Don’t run out and grab the first bag you see, though.
 Instead, follow these handy tips for some sweet savings.
+Also, consider buying in bulk.

 It’s easy to go overboard with the Halloween spending, especially when you look at some of these overpriced indulgences.
 After you’re done gawking at the price tags, keep reading to see some of the cheaper versions of these tricked-out treats, and congratulate yourself on being a smart spender this Halloween!